Welcome to the September 2012 issue of our occasional newsletter.

 The clock tower was part of the new design for the Houses of Parliament after the original structure was destroyed by fire in 1834.
 The main bell, which was cast before the new tower was completed in 1858, weighed 16 tons and was known officially as the ‘Great Bell’.
 It was nicknamed Big Ben, probably after Sir Benjamin Hall, who supervised the final stages of the rebuilding as Chief Commissioner of Works.

 Since the tower was not ready, the bell was suspended from a temporary structure on the ground to be tested, and during this testing it cracked so badly that it was unusable.
 The bell had to be recast and was taken to the Whitechapel Bell Foundry where a slightly smaller bell weighing 13½ tons was made.
 The Whitechapel Foundry was established in 1570 and has cast many famous bells from its premises in Whitechapel Road in east London – the same area where Jack the Ripper was active in the 1880s.
-It is possible to visit the foundry (see www.whitechapelbellfoundry.co.uk).
+It used to be is possible to visit the foundry, but scandalously, it has been allowed to close down.
+This was heritage that should have been saved.

 The new bell was installed in the tower and took over the name Big Ben, but initially it was not a success.
 A heavier hammer than the maximum recommended by the bell founders was used in the striking mechanism, and this bell also cracked.
 The bell was repaired, the hammer replaced, and the bell was turned slightly so that the hammer struck a different place – the cracked bell has been used to strike the hourly chimes of the clock ever since.